trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_1.md

 **Earning Potential**: Dependent on your current salary.
 You probably won’t be able to squeeze out more than you’ve already got, but you shouldn’t be content with less either.

 If it becomes apparent during the negotiation that your boss thinks you are worth less as a remote dev, then it might be time to consider one of the other options below.

-Resource: Never Split the Difference
+Check out this fabulous book to up your negotiation game: [Never Split the Difference: Negotiating As If Your Life Depended On It](https://www.amazon.com/Never-Split-Difference-Negotiating-Depended-ebook/dp/B014DUR7L2)

 ## Working Remotely for an Established Company - Remote Job Boards

 _A whole new world_
 _A new fantastic point of view_